flame-engine/flame/doc/flame/inputs/other_inputs.md

 - `defaultSkin`: Component that will be displayed by default on the button.
 - `downSkin`: Component displayed when the button is clicked or tapped.
 - `hoverSkin`: Component displayed when the button is hovered. (desktop and web).

+The component also support `disabledSkin`, for the disabled state.
+This state is achieved by using `setDisabled`.

+## ToggleButtonComponent

+The [ToggleButtonComponent] is a [AdvancedButtonComponent] with state switching: selected and not selected

+In addition to the already existing skins, the [ToggleButtonComponent] contains the following skins:

 - `defaultSelectedSkin`: The component to display when the button is selected.
   The button property must be IsSelectable = true.
 In this case, the button will have two states to toggle between (imagine a switch component).
 - `downAndSelectedSkin`: The component that is displayed when the selectable button is selected and pressed.
 - `hoverAndSelectedSkin`: Hover on selectable and selected button (desktop and web).

-The component also supports two skins, `disabledSkin` and `disabledAndSelectedSkin`, for the disabled state.
-This state is achieved by using `setDisabled`.
+- `disabledAndSelectedSkin`: For selected and disabled state.